 Dry Eye Services New Hampshire

-People who suffer from Dry Eye Syndrome (DES) complain of constant burning or stinging in their eyes.
+People who suffer from Dry Eye Syndrome (DES) or Ocular Surface Disease, complain of constant burning or stinging in their eyes.
 They may not have problems with tearing up at life’s emotional moments, but day to day, people with DES have difficulties with moisture in the eyes.
 Almost 12 million Americans suffer from this condition.
 The most common symptoms include pain from eye irritation; a sandy or gritty sensation; decreased tolerance to contact lenses; and sensitivity to light.
 In early stages, the symptoms may seem to appear and disappear, but generally worsen as the day progresses.

 So what is Dry Eye Syndrome?